-Editor in small Iowa town wins editorial writing Pulitzer
+Iowa town’s editor wins Pulitzer for taking on farm groups

 Cullen, 59, says he feels vindicated that the information was released.

-A judge, however, dismissed the water utility’s lawsuit last month, giving the farm groups and counties a clear victory.
+A judge dismissed the water utility’s lawsuit last month, giving the farm groups and counties a clear victory.

 Cullen is proud that the Pulitzer committee recognized his small newspaper’s efforts alongside those of larger papers.
 The two other finalists in the editorial writing category were from the Houston Chronicle and The Washington Post.